iMuzz/TestingPractice/README.md

 TestingPractice
 ===============

-Personal repo to understand and practice testing fundamentals.
+This is a personal repository that follows the book Everyday Rails Rspec by Aaron Sumner.

+There are notes written along the code so that I can better understand testing fundamentals.

 RSPEC Resources